sclaggett/Literate/README.md

 ![Missing: Tangle and weave](images/TangleAndWeave.png "Tangle and weave")

 This repository started as a fork of Zachary Yedidia's [*Literate*](https://github.com/zyedidia/Literate) application in which he extended and modernized Knuth's ideas through a number of new features such as writing the *web* files in [Markdown](https://daringfireball.net/projects/markdown/), adding support for languages other than Pascal, and supporting multiple input and output files.
-My version is a complete overhaul of Yedidia's original work to fits my development workflow.
+My version is a complete overhaul of Yedidia's original work to fit my development workflow.
 See the [changes](Changes.md) document for details on what was changed and why.

 ## Building